Grain elevator: Ruling lets slave descendants suit go ahead

 The lawsuit also raises questions about environmental hazards such as dust from the facility posing a health hazard to the predominantly Black residents of Wallace and whether the grain terminal would disturb possible slave burial grounds.
 The terminal would also be located not far from the Whitney Plantation, which documents the history of slavery and has become an important tourist destination.

-The company has said the grain elevator would be clean and safe and provided jobs.
+The company has said the grain elevator would be clean, safe, provide jobs and has wide support in the community.

 At issue is a zoning change made decades ago.
 The area zoning was changed in 1990 when Formosa Plastics Corp. wanted to build a rayon plant at the site.
 Formosa, however, dropped its plans in 1992 and six years after the land was rezoned, a former parish president, Lester Millet Jr., was convicted of charges including extorting $200,000 from the person he chose to broker the land sale.